Mauluk92/Python/FiscalCodeCalculator/README.md

 ![Errors1](image_documentation/Fiscal_Code_Errors.png)

-Also, by means of Levenshtein library, i implemented an algorithm to find the nearest user's birth place, when it is inserted incorrectly.
+Also, by means of Levenshtein library, i implemented an algorithm to find the closest approximation of the user's birth place, when it is inserted incorrectly.
 For example:

 ![Errors2](image_documentation/Fiscal_Code_Levenshtein.png)